 adopter’s medical condition, and their eligibility to adopt in view of the medical issue

-• Prospective adopters may request an extra medical examination to be held on the
+in question.
+This should be assessed by the Bulgarian Ministry of Justice. - Prospective adopters may request an extra medical examination to be held on the

 adoptee’s person at their own expense.
 It is crucial that the adoptive parents strictly